pranaysahith/k8-traffic-generator/upwork-devs/susanta-gautam/metricbeats-elk/README.md

 1. kube-state-metrics:
     KubeStateMetrics is the application that will be deployed in the kubesystem namespace.
 It will be responsible for collecting various information from the kubernetes apiserver.
 These metrics will then be collected by the metricbeat.
 2. Metricbeat(Deployment):
     We will be deploying one replica of the metricbeat that will be solely responsible for collecting the information from the kubernetes component such as scheduler, kube-controller, apiserver metrics, metrics from kube-state-metric.
 I have configured it to be deployed in master node as it needs to connect to the kube-scheduler and kube-controller which in default run on master node and bind the localhost port(127.0.0.1).
 If we want this comonennt to run on the other node, there are two options.
 That is either we bind the scheduler and controller on host (0.0.0.0) or we give up on the metrics of these two component.
 In case you want to giveup on the component please comment the following section from the configmap of file [metricbeat-deployment-with-dashboard.yaml](metricbeats/metricbeat-deployment-with-dashboard.yaml) or [metricbeat-deployment.yaml](metricbeats/metricbeat-deployment.yaml) based on your preference.
-The section to comment is:
+The section to comment out or remove is:
     ```YAML
     - module: kubernetes
       enabled: true